Amazon.co.uk Widgets

 GNU ddrescue is an essential tool for data recovery originally released in 2004 and consistently updated by the original author.
 As is often the case your Linux distribution might be a little behind the upstream release.
 Ubuntu 22.04 LTS shipped with release 1.23 which is a little behind, but for LTS users I would recommend sticking with the release provided with the LTS distribution unless you absolutely know you need a fix made in the current release.

-Using ddrescue (and DDRescue-GUI) safely
+Using ddrescue safely

 You probably came here because of a data recovery issue.
 Please read this or risk losing your data!